supercontrast-ai/supercontrast/CONTRIBUTING.md

 # Contributing

-We welcome contributions to the supercontrast!
-To get started, please follow these steps:
+We welcome contributions to the Supercontrast project!To get started, please follow these steps:

 ### 1. Fork the Repository